Start Living Your Best Life Right Now-Hope for Struggling Single Moms

 - Acknowledge that how you feel about your life matters.
 As a single mom your mental and emotional health is a top priority.
 There are so many things pulling at you throughout the day–from the little person or people that need you the most to your work and your relationships with friends, families, boyfriends and or ex husbands or boyfriends.
 The lives of single moms are extremely dynamic and sometimes–even when you don’t want it to be–your life can feel more complicated than most.
 Your feelings and your state of mind matters so much to your children and to your ability to lead and love them.
 Learn to listen to yourself and identify your needs.
 Communicate YOUR REAL FEELINGS within the safety of trusted friendships.
 Do not isolate yourself.
 Be willing to share your experience as a single mom with other women and with the people that love you.
 If you are having a hard time holding it together because of circumstances beyond your control, seek the support you need.
 Self care can go a long way but it isn’t always enough to deal with the deeper issues that you might be struggling with.
 Don’t be afraid to ask for help from friends, family or a professional that can help you care for yourself and protect your heart and mind so that you can remain strong for the journey ahead.
 That’s right.
 Single motherhood is a journey.
 You and your children are going somewhere together and they need their mom at her very best.

 Single Mom Spot™ is a connection point for single moms.
 Our online community is designed for real, offline change.
 If you are a single mom or know a single mom, send her our way!
-We have helpful giveaways to provide a boost of support on the single mom journey, a forum that we call ‘The Clique’ that we really, really want you to join, SMS Life Magazine (that you’re reading right now) and so much more.
+Our community is growing and adding to our resources for single moms on a weekly basis.
+You can subscribe to In Full Bloom (our digital mag exclusively for single moms), join the our single mom collective and discuss relevant topics and find encouragement in the forum, submit a prayer request and so much more.